Neurodivergent employees often face unrecognised challenges and a lack of awareness among stakeholders in workplace settings.

 This approach ensures that practical solutions are grounded in the real-life experiences of neurodivergent individuals across diverse work environments.

-– Implement a quantitative survey to assess the productivity benefits of properly accommodating neurodivergent employees.
-This study will explore the impact of reasonable accommodations on overall job performance, and evaluate employees’ awareness of what is available as well as any barriers or delays to obtaining necessary workplace accommodations.
+• Quantitative survey assessing the productivity benefits of properly accommodating neurodivergent employees.
+The survey will explore the impact of reasonable accommodations on overall job performance.
+It will evaluate employees’ awareness of what is available and any barriers to obtaining necessary workplace accommodations.

-– Conduct one-on-one interviews with neurodivergent employees to gather insights into their lived experiences regarding the implementation of disability policies.
+• One-on-one interviews with employees gathering insights into their lived experiences of disability policy implementation.
 This will involve identifying barriers they face, evaluating the effectiveness of existing policies, and documenting strategies or workplace adaptations they have used, including those deemed helpful or ineffective.

-– Establish training and targeted resources for employees and educators, ensuring they have the skills necessary to effectively support neurodivergent individuals.
+• Training and targeted resources for employees and educators to help ensure they have the skills necessary to effectively support neurodivergent individuals.

-– Run a one-month consultation on the developed guidance, actively engaging with the UK Young Academy and stakeholders to gather feedback and ensure that all views are represented, ultimately refining the guidance to reflect diverse perspectives for its effectiveness.
+• One-month consultation on the developed guidance, actively engaging with the UK Young Academy and stakeholders to gather feedback and ensure that all views are represented.
+The guidance will be refined to reflect diverse perspectives.

-Through widespread information sharing and targeted education for employers, this programme aims to support neurodivergent employees in realising their full potential while increasing the recruitment of neurodivergent talent across all sectors.
+• Information sharing and targeted education for employers.
+This project aims to support neurodivergent employees in realising their full potential and increase the recruitment of neurodivergent talent across all sectors.

-In the coming months, the UK Young Academy will launch a survey and conduct one-on-one interviews to engage neurodivergent employees, whether formally diagnosed or self-identifying.
+In the coming months, the UK Young Academy will also conduct one-on-one interviews to engage neurodivergent employees, whether formally diagnosed or self-identifying.

-The survey invites participants to share insights into productivity impacts and experiences with workplace accommodations across different sectors, while the interviews aim to capture first-hand accounts of interactions with workplace policies and adaptations.
+The interviews aim to capture first-hand accounts of interactions with workplace policies and adaptations.

-If you would like to speak to a member of staff about this project, please email us at enquiries@ukyoungacademy.org.
+If you would like to speak to a member of staff about getting involved in this project, please email us at enquiries@ukyoungacademy.org

 Members